 In the case of variable rate demand obligations ("VRDOs"), Moody's assigns both a long-term rating and a short-term payment obligation rating.
 The long-term rating addresses the issuer's ability to meet scheduled principal and interest payments.
 The short-term payment obligation rating addresses the ability of the issuer or the liquidity provider to meet any purchase price payment obligation resulting from optional tenders ("on demand") and/or mandatory tenders of the VRDO.
 The short-term payment obligation rating uses the Variable Municipal Investment Grade ("VMIG") scale.
 Transitions of VMIG ratings with conditional liquidity support differ from transitions of Prime ratings reflecting the risk that external liquidity support will terminate if the issuer's long-term rating drops below investment grade.
-For VRDOs, Moody's typically assigns a VMIG rating if the frequency of the payment obligation is less than every three years.
-If the frequency of the payment obligation is less than three years, but the obligation is payable only with remarketing proceeds, the VMIG short-term rating is not assigned and it is denoted as "NR".
+For VRDOs, Moody's typically assigns a VMIG rating if the frequency of the payment obligation is less than three years, but the obligation is payable only with remarketing proceeds, the VMIG short-term rating is not assigned and it is denoted as "NR".